dioscuri-tda/knotsBM/README.md

 # Ball Mapper for Knot Theory data repository
----

-This repository contains all data and scripts used in Dłotko, Gurnari and Sazdanovic "Mapper--type algorithms for complex data and relations" 2023.
+This repository contains all data and scripts used in Dłotko, Gurnari and Sazdanovic "Mapper-type algorithms for complex data and relations" 2023.

 Because of GitHub's limits on file sizes, the complete data can be found at https://cloud.impan.pl/s/XEdAp6bHPGJHnEy